zaiisao/Documentation/en/Video/initialize_windows_video.md

 title: Create and Initialize an AgoraRtcEngine Instance
 description:
 platform: Windows
-updatedAt: Thu Dec 13 2018 22:37:07 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:37:10 GMT+0000 (UTC)
 ---
 # Create and Initialize an AgoraRtcEngine Instance
-Before creating and initizing the client, ensure that you prepared the development environment.
+Before creating and initializing the client, ensure that you prepared the development environment.
 See [Integrate the SDK](../../en/Video/windows_video.md).

 ## Implementation